Health system 'reset': Auckland DHB debates prioritising Māori and Pacific patients for elective surgeries

 The northern region DHBs have delegated a big chunk of work and powers to the new entity, including overseeing resource allocation and investments made "for the purpose of achieving Māori health outcomes and advancing Māori wellbeing".

-An early example: a regional incident management team set-up by DHBs to respond to the Covid-19 pandemic met with the iwi partnership board and approved funding to Māori health providers.
+An early example is a regional incident management team set up by DHBs to respond to the Covid-19 pandemic.
+It met the iwi partnership board and approved funding to Māori health providers.

 That allowed Māori communities to make decisions about health services, Snedden noted in his paper.